WANGYue0216/Group10_MSDA8001_Dissertation/README.md

 - `dockerHDDM` is based on HDDM 0.8, incorporating custom `hddm`, `kabuki`, and `ArviZ` tools.
 - MCMC sampling is computationally intensive (9750 trials may take ~3 hours); reduce sample size or chain number for initial testing.
 - Address convergence issues (ESS<400) by increasing sample size or adjusting parameters.
-- Refer to the [HDDM documentation](https://github.com/hcp4715/hddm) for additional guidance.

 ---

 ## PyDDM Instructions

-`PyDDM` is a Python-based Drift Diffusion Model (DDM) framework offering flexible model construction and rapid parameter estimation, ideal for studying the effects of SF and attention on decision-making.
+`PyDDM` is a Python-based Drift Diffusion Model (DDM) framework offering flexible model construction and rapid parameter estimation, ideal for studying the effects of SF and attention to decision-making.

 ### Folder Structure

 - **PyDDM**
   The main directory, containing:
   - **BIC_Folder**
     Contains Bayesian Information Criterion (BIC) results for seven models (M0-M6).
 BIC balances model fit quality and complexity, with lower values indicating better models.
-Pre-computed BIC results are provided for initial selection of the best model (typically M3).
+Pre-computed BIC results are provided for initial selection of the best model.
   - **Analysis_Folder**
     Includes Python scripts and data files for analysis:
     - **m3_PyDDM.ipynb**: Performs detailed analysis of the best model M3 (lowest BIC), covering model fitting, diagnostics, fit quality visualization, and parameter estimation, examining SF and attention effects on drift rate and decision boundary.